 - Mel’s Drive-In (Quick Service)

 - Cafe La Bamba (Sit Down and Character Meals)

 - Simpsons Land Food-There are a few different options inside The Simpsons Land that range from seafood, to grab and go, healthy options, sandwiches, pizza, etc. They are cafeteria style and can be found by entering Moe’s Tavern.

 Reservations are taken at Lombard’s Seafood and Grill and Finnegan’s Bar and Grill.
 You can make reservations here.
 Check out this list where I share our favorite places to eat at Universal Orlando resort.

 Universal Studios Orlando Review: Should You Plan a Visit?

-I hope our Universal Studios tips help you plan your family visit to Universal.
-If you have questions please share them in the comments.
+I hope our Universal Studios Orlando tips help you plan your family visit to Universal.
+Please reach out if you have any questions.

 Another Post You Might Enjoy: Top Things to Do at Universal Orlando You Don’t Want to Miss